Rudxain/xorsum/README.md

 # ⚠DISCLAIMER
 0. **DO NOT USE FOR 🔐CRYPTOGRAPHIC PURPOSES.** The algorithm is **not** crypto-secure.

 1. **DO NOT SHARE HASHES OF PRIVATE DATA.** You might be leaking sensitive information.
-The smaller the file, the more data you leak.
-The bigger the hash, the more data you leak.
-Small hashes and bigger files are safer, because the `sbox` will (probably) have enough bytes to "mix well".
+Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to "mix well".

 I am **not** responsible for any misuse of this software